ulhaq/graphql/README.md

 The `Query` is a `type` which is used for the `R` in `CRUD`.
 Likewise, `Mutation` is also a `type` which is used for the `CUD` in `CRUD`.
 Hence, the `Query` can roughly be compared to `GET` and `Mutation` can roughly be compared to `POST`, `PUT`, `PATCH` and `DELETE` of the RESTful approach.
-However, you will soon see, that we only have one endpoint for both `Query` and `Mutation` operations in GraphQL.
+You will soon see, that we only have one endpoint for both `Query` and `Mutation` operations in GraphQL.
 <br/>
-> **In this blog, we will be comparing the GraphQL approach with the RESTful approach and understanding the pros of GraphQL.
+> **In this blog, we will compare the GraphQL approach with the RESTful approach and understanding the pros of GraphQL.
 More precisely, we will look at the differences between the data structure and the exposure of endpoints in both GraphQL and RESTful.**

 # The Driving School Software